Global existence and stability of viscous Alfv\'en waves in the large-box limit for MHD systems: Main A Priori Estimates and Proof of Theorem

-\subsubsection{Energy Estimates for $\nabla z_{\pm}^{(\beta)}$ with $|\beta|= N_{*}+1$}
+\subsubsection{Energy estimates for $\nabla z_{\pm}^{(\beta)}$ with $ N_{*}+1\leq |\beta|\leq N_{*}+3$}

-The goal of this subsection is to provide a parabolic type estimate to control the additional higher order terms on the right-hand side of \eqref{eq:h23} caused by the presence of non-zero viscosity.
-We shall prove the following proposition. \begin{proposition} Assume that R is very large, under the bootstrap assumptions \eqref{eq:a1}--\eqref{eq:a3}, there holds
+The goal of this subsection is to provide a parabolic type estimate to control the additional higher order terms on the right-hand side of \eqref{eq:h15} caused by the presence of non-zero viscosity and the boundary terms when applying the linear energy estimate \eqref{eq:l7} and the div-curl lemma (Lemma \ref{lem:div-cur}).
+We shall prove the following proposition. \begin{proposition} Under the same assumptions as Proposition \ref{prop:h1}, we have